NYPD Excessive Force Heightened Tensions During Protests Over George Floyd's Death, DOI Report Finds

-NEW YORK (CBSNewYork) – The NYPD is on the hot seat Friday after a damaging report by the Department of Investigation slams police response to George Floyd protests — charging that excessive force heightened tensions.
+NEW YORK (CBSNewYork) – There’s demand for wholesale change the NYPD after a damming report by the Department of Investigation finds the NYPD was unprepared to deal with protests over the murder of George Floyd, and that excessive force exacerbated tensions.

-As CBS2’s political reporter Marcia Kramer reports, an NYPD squad car driving into a crowd of protesters, bystanders sprayed with tear gas, cell phone video capturing a woman pushed to the ground by police are just some of the images of the NYPD response to protests over the murder of George Floyd last spring that are now being called into question by the Department of Investigation.
+As CBS2’s political reporter Marcia Kramer reports, New Yorkers were appalled by the video of the police response to the George Floyd protests: Bystanders sprayed with pepper spray, a squad car driving into a crowd of protesters, a woman pushed to the ground by police.

+A new report by the Department of Investigation tears the Band-Aid off that wound.

 LINK: Read the complete report (.pdf)

-Garnett noted that this is a “fraught moment” for policing where public trust in the NYPD is at a low ebb.
+She called it a “fraught moment” for policing where public trust in the NYPD is at a low ebb.

 “These tactics, which included encirclement, also known as kettling, mass arrests, baton and pepper spray use, and other tactics, reflect a failure to calibrate an appropriate balance between valid public safety, or officer safety, interest and the rights of protesters to assemble and express their views,’ Garnett said.